BarbaraWiacek/One-Page-Task/readme.txt

 3. Set up dev environment:

-	> npm install
+	> npm install OR yarn install

 4. (Optional)
-	If you don't have it, install Live Server from Extensions in Visual Studio Code Click on "Run live server"
+	If you don't have it, install "Live Server" from Extensions in Visual Studio Code Click on "Run live server"

 5. To run grunt: